 Most languages define intrinsic procedures, which are easily available, or always simply available, to any translation unit.
 If a translator extends the set of intrinsics beyond those defined by the standard, and the standard specifies that intrinsics are selected before procedures of the same signature defined by the application, a different procedure may be unexpectedly used when switching between translators.

-Cross reference
+Related coding guidelines

 [None]